Navigating Travel as the Government Reopens: Tips for a Smooth Trip

 Safe guard your trip

-What a government shutdown means for airports and security lines
+What the government reopening means for airports and security lines

-• Check your FAA flight status before leaving home, and stay informed via airline apps/alerts.
+• Check your FAA flight status before leaving home, and stay stay tuned for updates via airline apps/alerts.

 • Pack patience, keeping in mind that TSA officers and other airport staff are doing their best to continue safe and efficient operations.